This post is about Boston's historic Granary Burying Ground.

 Don’t be fooled though, Ben is not buried there (his final resting place is at Christ Church Burial Ground in Philadelphia, PA).

-Ben was born in Boston but left the city the age of 17-years-old for a new start in Philadelphia.
+Ben was born in Boston but left the city at the age of 17-years-old for a new start in Philadelphia.

 (C) Facing the Franklin Monument take a left up the path closest to Tremont Street and follow to the bend where you will see a bolder stone which is the headstone.